fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 3:  Dietary Expertise in the Enlightenment
+Our 2-part reading for this week continues and focuses our previous attention to medical expertise and moral authority.
+It's very clearly written, but quite dense, so it's spread across two days so we can unpack it.

+The theme for the week is how physicians beginning the 1700s started promoting dietary advice and their expertise in different ways than they did previously (see Week 2).
+We also see the early ties between dietary advice, moral authority, a common sense, a group we'll come back to repeatedly over the semester.

 ### Mon 8/31
 - Steven Shapin, "Trusting George Cheyne," 263--79.

-This reading continues and focuses our previous attention to medical expertise and moral authority.
-It's very clearly written, but quite dense, so I've provided a bit more guidance than usual on what you might be thinking about as you read.

-Let's think about common sense vs. expert advice. **Was this a new tension in the 1700s?** **How much do we still have this tension regarding modern dietary concerns?** Part of the answer to this depends on what "common sense" is at a time.
-What was the typical layperson's medical knowledge in the 1700s?
-And today?
-NOTE in particular: _In dietetics ... medicine pitched its tent on ground already densely occupied by moral common sense._  How similar and different to modern dietary advice?
+Questions to keep in mind while reading: How similar and different to modern dietary advice?
 What were common criticisms of 18th-century physicians?
 What does Shapin mean by "micromechanism" and "iatromechanical"?
 Where do these terms come from?

 {% include alert.html class='danger' title='Reflections' text="
 - Group 1: Standard Reflection